 • Cut carrot into 1-inch pieces.

-• Peel and chop green onion.
+• Chop green onion.

-• Peel and mince garlic
+• Peel and mince garlic.

-• Pick and chop parsley leaves
+• Pick and chop parsley leaves.

 Tip: A fun and pretty way to cut the carrots is an “oblique” cut.
 Hold the knife at a 45-degree angle to the carrot, make a cut, then roll the carrot 1/4 turn.
 Repeat in a rocking motion.